1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Exceptional auction performance below demonstrates how collectors have consistently pursued Deep Cameo proofs as the ultimate expression of 1960s proof craftsmanship.

-Market dynamics show the intense collector interests for these superior contrast specimens.
+Market dynamics show the intense collector interest for these superior contrast specimens.

 Market activity: 1964 DCAM Penny